 How much is it to lease an SUV?

-Due to how popular these models are in the market, a modern SUV can be yours from around £267.99/Month - this Skoda Kodiaq 1.4 TSI S is one of the entry-level models into leasing an SUV.
+Due to how popular these models are in the market, a modern SUV can be yours from around £267.99/Month - this Škoda Kodiaq 1.5 TSI SE is one of the entry-level models for leasing an SUV.
 Mid-range models like the Jaguar E-Pace can start from around £330/Month and Upper-echelon models such as the Range Rover Sport start from roughly £721/Month.

 If you've got your heart set on an SUV for your next car, take a look at our SUV leasing page for the latest deals along with more details.

 Editor’s Note: This post was originally published on 11th January 2019 and has been updated for freshness, accuracy, and comprehensiveness.